jverzani/SpecialPolynomials.jl/docs/src/examples.md

 ----

-The polynomial families specified above are orthogonal, meaning the inner product of different basis vectors will be 0.
+The polynomial types specified above are orthogonal, meaning the inner product of different basis vectors will be 0.
 For example:

 ```jldoctest example